hmc-cs111-fall2015/language-design/README.md

 ## The Readings
 Here are the readings, in their recommended (but certainly not required!) order.

-Each reading also describes how to cite it.
-For example, if you are going to cite the Steele paper in your responses, you might write something like:

- > "Domain-specific languages are the best thing ever, except for taking a class
- > *about* domain-specific languages, which is better than riding unicorns"
- > [Steele, 1998].

    1. [_Growing a Language_][GrowPDF] by Guy Steele
       + cite as: [Steele, 1998]
       + This one starts out a little weird, but hang with it.